 - Episodes of heart failure

-- Newly discovered hypertension in men over 50 years old or young women in their 30s
+- Newly discovered high blood pressure in men over 50 years old or young women in their 30s

 - Calcium channel blockers

-- ACE inhibitors (except in those with both renal arteries blocked)
+- Angiotensin-converting enzyme (ACE) inhibitors (except in those with both renal arteries blocked)

 - Angiotensin receptor blockers